 In such cases, it may help to supervise the dogs eating and create a routine where the dog who finishes eating first comes to you for a few extra treats or pieces of kibble.
 After a few repetitions, the dog who finishes first should automatically come over to you for treats after dinner instead of attempting to steal the other dogs' food.

 Encourage Bonding Activities

-There are activities that can be particularly bonding among two dogs.
+There are activities that can be particularly bonding between two dogs.
 One of them is walking.
 If your puppy has finished all his vaccine boosters and the vet gives you the green light, take both puppy and older dog on walks (one handler per dog) or even fun hikes.

-Car rides (where both dogs are restrained by a harness) can also be bonding activity as both dogs get to enjoy time together but without getting in trouble.
+Car rides (where both dogs are restrained by a harness) can also be a bonding activity as both dogs get to enjoy time together but without getting in trouble.

 Consult With a Pro

 Any time you notice aggression among dogs in the household, it's important to enlist the help of a professional.
-This is to ensure correct implementation of behavior modification and for a matter of safety.
-Every time dogs have minor disputes or serious fights, there are risks for injuries to both dogs and their owners (through a re-directed bite).
+This is to ensure the correct implementation of behavior modification and for a matter of safety.
+Every time dogs have minor disputes or serious fights, there are risks of injuries to both dogs and their owners (through a re-directed bite).

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.

 Devika Primić from Dubrovnik, Croatia on September 09, 2020: